cbrandolino/log/books.md

 ## February 2019

+- The Happiness Hypothesis, Jonathan Haidt, 3.5
 - The Unfolding of Language, Guy Deutscher, 4.5
-- From Zero to One, Peter Thiel, 4
+- From Zero to One, Peter Thiel, 3.5
 - Stubborn Attachments, Tyler Cowen, 2.5
 - Choke, Sian Beilock, 2